Religious Zionist Party: Ideology

 The Religious Zionist Party is opposed to any territorial concessions to Palestinian or Syrian claims for land.
-Some members support the annexation of the entire West Bank, though the official policy of the Jewish Home parliamentary faction, of which the party was aligned between 2013 and 2019, only supports annexation of Area C of the West Bank, which makes up 63% of land in the West Bank.
+Some members support the annexation of the entire West Bank, though the official policy of the Jewish Home parliamentary faction, of which the party was aligned between 2013 and 2019, only supports annexation of Area C of the West Bank, which makes up the 63% of land in the West Bank allocated to Israel in the Oslo Accords.
 The party is opposed to recognition of same-sex marriage on a religious basis.
 The party advocates for increased funding for Torah study and religious education.
-Jewish-American columnist David E. Rosenberg has stated that the Religious Zionist Party's "platform includes things like annexation of West Bank settlements, expulsion of asylum-seekers, and political control of the judicial system".
+Jewish-American columnist David E. Rosenberg has stated that the Religious Zionist Party's "platform includes things like annexation of West Bank settlements, the expulsion of asylum-seekers, and political control of the judicial system".
 He further described the Religious Zionist Party as a political party "driven by Jewish supremacy and anti-Arab racism".
+The party has been assessed by The Middle East Journal as "militantly anti-Arab" and far-right.